user

 Request A Call Back

-PFT is an acronym for Pulmonary function tests.
-It is an array of non-invasive diagnostic tests that are performed to evaluate the functions of the lungs.
-The tests measure the capacity of lungs, volume, rate of flow, and gas exchange.
-The PFT tests make doctors enable to prepare an effective and customized treatment plan for various kinds of lung disorders and illnesses.
-These tests can easily detect a variety of lung disorders with a different sets of symptoms.
+PFT tests also measure the capacity of lungs, volume, rate of flow, and gas exchange.
+The PFT tests enable doctors to prepare an effective and customised treatment plan for various kinds of lung disorders and illnesses.
+These tests can easily detect a variety of lung disorders with a different set of symptoms.

 Types of Pulmonary Function Tests